 Final dissertation defenses may take place during each of the three academic terms.
-The final day a student may hold the final dissertation defense within each term is the Friday two calendar weeks before the last day of the term. in order to take part in the June commencement ceremony, a student must have their final dissertation defense notice sent out by May 1.
+The final day a student may hold the final dissertation defense within each term is the Friday two calendar weeks before the last day of the term.
+In order to take part in the June commencement ceremony, a student must have their final dissertation defense notice sent out by May 1.

 After the student has passed the final defense and completed all required revisions to the satisfaction of the dissertation chair, the student must submit the document to the Program Director for a format review.
 Upon passing the format review, the student will be provided with information regarding how to submit the dissertation to the library and ProQuest.
 Prior to degree conferral, the student must submit one pdf file of the final dissertation, which must include the signed approval page.
-Students should refer to the Dissertation Guidelines on the DCRS Students Resources page: https://cahss.nova.edu/departments/crs/resources for detailed information.
+Students should refer to the Dissertation Guidelines on the DCRS Students Resources page: Conflict Resolution Studies Student Resources | HCAS | NSU (nova.edu) for detailed information.